Take the FIRST Tech Challenge!

 What is the allowable team size?

-A FTC team consists of no less than two (2) and no more than fifteen (15) student team members.
-The average size is 8-10 team members.
+FTC teams vary in size.
+Most of our FiM FTC teams are between 8-10 team members.
 The small-team concept works well with the platform and encourages a closely knit team where all are engaged.
-Multiple teams per school/organization are welcomed!
+Multiple teams per school/organization are welcome!

 Can 6th grade middle school students be on a team?